Jerusalem: Chronicles from the Holy City

-Jerusalem: Chronicles from the Holy City, originally published in French as Chroniques de Jérusalem, is a 2011 graphic novel written and illustrated by Guy Delisle.
+Jerusalem: Chronicles from the Holy City, originally published in French as Chroniques de Jérusalem, is a 2008 graphic novel written and illustrated by Guy Delisle.
 Jerusalem is a travelogue and memoir in which Delisle recounts his trip to Jerusalem, parts of Palestine and the West Bank, as well as within Israel, with his two young children and his long-term partner, Nadège, who went there to do administrative work for Médecins Sans Frontières (MSF).

 Summary

 The book recounts Delisle's year-long trip to Jerusalem with his long-term spouse, Nadège, and their two young children.
 They arrived in August 2008.
 Delisle lived in Beit Hanina during his stay in the region.
-Guy Desile's book airs a certain neat plainness with his drawings.

 Background

 Before Jerusalem, Delisle had previously written three other graphic novel travelogues.
-They are, in order of publication: Shenzhen, about his trip to Shenzhen, an economic hub of Southern China; Pyongyang, about his stay in Pyongyang, the capital of North Korea; and Burma Chronicles, about his stay in Rangoon, the then-capital of Burma.
+They are, in order of publication: Shenzhen, about his trip to Shenzhen, an economic hub of Southern China; Pyongyang, about his stay in Pyongyang, the capital of The Democratic People's Republic of Korea; and Burma Chronicles, about his stay in Rangoon, the then-capital of Myanmar.
 He went to Shenzhen and Pyongyang for his work in animation, while he went to Burma to accompany his partner, Nadège, as she did her work for MSF.
 While in Jerusalem, Delisle again worked primarily as a stay-at-home dad, taking care of their two young children while Nadège was working.

 When it was released in English in April 2012, it was perhaps Delisle's most-anticipated book.